dchester/epilogue/README.md

 #### data(f)

-Manipulate the data from the database if needed.
+Transform the data from the database if needed.
 Defaults to passthrough.

 #### write(f)